axoflow/axosyslog-core-docs/content/filterx/update-filters.md

 You can [compare values]({{< relref "/filterx/filterx-comparing/_index.md" >}}) and use [boolean operators]({{< relref "/filterx/filterx-boolean/_index.md" >}}) similarly to filters.

-Since all filterx statements must match a message to pass the filterx block, often you can change complex boolean filter expressions into multiple, more simple filterx statements.
+Since all FilterX statements must match a message to pass the FilterX block, often you can change complex boolean filter expressions into multiple, more simple FilterX statements.
 For example, consider the following filter statement:

 ```shell
 filter { host("example1") and program("nginx"); };
 ```

-The following is the same filterx statement:
+The following is the same FilterX statement:

 ```shell
 filterx { ${HOST} == "example1" and ${PROGRAM} == "nginx"; };